 It’s a perfect channel to accommodate demands for flexibility, customization, need for instant satisfaction and craving for more personal two-way brand-customer relationships.

 If you think your content management system and distribution need a bit of a kick, going down the conversational path is the way to go.
-Alternatively, if you are using bots for other processes, you might as well use them in content marketing.
+Alternatively, if you are using bots for other processes, you might as well use them in content marketing to help scale your marketing efforts.
 The more synchronized your experience across the stages of the customer journey, the better.